Write Rental Listing Ads to Attract the Best Tenants

-A rental listing ad is a sophisticated piece of copywriting that helps you screen in the good tenants and convince them to call and schedule to check out your available suite.
-How you express yourself, the words you choose, and present your selling proposition makes them believe your vacant suite is their dream apartment/condo.
+How you express yourself, the words you choose, and what your selling proposition is makes them believe your vacant suite is their dream apartment/condo.
 It fits them like a glove and they’ll pay the max.

 What Are You Selling?

-We have to woo them with some scintillating copy and irresistible lifestyle benefits!
+We have to woo them with some attention-holding copy and irresistible lifestyle benefits!
+This is applied psychology.

 Describe the property and the unit in an enticing way, if you aren’t doing so now, and you’ll screen in as many potential high quality renters as possible.
 If you word it wrong, and don’t present the right features and benefits, prospects will be turned off and not investigate.

 Writing to Your Audience

 Visualize the type of person who would like to rent your unit.
 Speak directly to that renter profile.
-If it’s a single female, well educated professional, you can expect she’ll be more discerning of the quality of the apartment in the city, the people in the building, and the neighborhood.
+If it’s a single female, well educated professional, you can expect she’ll be more discerning of the quality of the apartment in the city, the safety, the people in the building, and the neighborhood.